PgBiel/typst-tablex/src/option-parsing.typ

     header-hlines-have-priority
 }

+// 'validate-fit-spans' is needed by grid, and is thus in common.typ

 #let validate-renderer(renderer) = {
     assert(renderer in ("old", "cetz"), message: "Tablex error: 'renderer' option must be either \"old\" or \"cetz\".")